Socket AM5: Heatsink

-The AM5 socket specifies the 4 holes for fastening the heatsink to the motherboard to be placed in the corners of a rectangle with a lateral length of 54×90 mm, as well as UNC #6-32 screw threads for the backplate, identical to those of the preceding AM4 socket.
+The AM5 socket specifies the 4 holes for fastening the heatsink to the motherboard to be placed at the corners of a rectangle with a lateral length of 54×90 mm, as well as UNC #6-32 screw threads for the backplate, identical to those of the preceding AM4 socket.
 Furthermore, the Z-height of the CPU package is kept the same as that of AM4, for backward compatibility of heatsinks.

 Unlike AM4, the backplate on AM5 is not removable, as it also serves the purpose of securing the CPU retention mechanism for the LGA socket.

 Not all existing CPU coolers from AM4 are compatible.
 In particular, coolers that use their own backplate mounting hardware, instead of the default motherboard-provided backplate, will not work.
 Some cooler manufacturers are offering upgrade kits to allow incompatible older coolers to be used on AM5.

 Chipsets

+The AM5 chipsets line-up had been criticised for being confusing due to chipsets with very similar prefixes (and tens-digit-place designation) having very different meanings between 600 and 800 series. (e.g. X670 and X870 would be considered having very similar names, based on naming of previous chipset generations, but X870 is mostly identical to B650E (not X670) in terms of architecture and features provided by the chipset itself) Following highlight some of the differences, refer to the feature table for full comparison.

+600 series

+The AM5 600 series chipsets were released alongside the release of Ryzen 7000 series desktop CPUs.